 - a) Remove and dispose sediment and debris at licensed facilities.
-Also dry waste can be disposed in your dumpster as permitted by the South Utah Valley Solid Waste District Transfer Station. - b) Disposal of hazardous waste - 1.
+Also dry waste can be disposed in your dumpster as permitted by the Trans-Jordan Landfill facility. - b) Disposal of hazardous waste - 1.
 Dispose of hazardous waste at regulated disposal facilities.
 Follow SDS Sheets.
 Also see Waste Management and Spill Control SOP

-- a) Annually and at hire - b) Inform staff and service contractors when incorrect SOP implementation is observed.
+- a) To be completed by current homeowner or hired contractor - b) Annually and at hire - c) Inform staff and service contractors when incorrect SOP implementation is observed.